Skip to main content

 • The market is large enough because reports say so.

 Strict inputs only.
-Missing proof does not get the benefit of the doubt.
+Missing proof does not receive interpretation credit.

 What counts as evidence